denizyuret/Knet.jl/docs/intro.rst

    julia> for (c,i) in char2int; int2char[i] = Char(c); end
    julia> generate(net, int2char, 1024)

+TODO: generate some text...

 In this section...

+.. [#] (`Karpathy, 2015`_) demonstrated that character based language
+  models based on LSTMs are surprisingly adept at generating text in many genres, from Wikipedia articles to C programs.
+Here we replicate one of his examples using Knet.

 Some useful tables
 ------------------